 Our story takes place in 1969-1970.

-Intrigue and espionage come into play as Ford spies on Chrysler’s top-secret project and covertly develops its own “super cars”– the Talladega and Mercury Cyclone.
-These additions make the season highly competitive as well as piquing fan interest.
+Intrigue and espionage come into play as Ford spies on Chrysler’s top-secret project and covertly develops its own “supercars”– the Talladega and Mercury Cyclone.
+These additions make the season highly competitive as well as pique fan interest.

-The final piece of the puzzle is wooing back long-time Chrysler driver and two-time Daytona 500 Champion, Richard Petty.
-Petty left a year earlier in a major contract dispute.
+The final piece of the puzzle is wooing back long-time Chrysler driver and two-time Daytona 500 Champion, Richard Petty, who left for Ford earlier in the season.
 The designers go so far as to mock up a model 43 Daytona and deliver it to his home at midnight.
-The King comes out in his pajamas, not too pleased, but ultimately returns as the team’s lead driver.
+After seeing the powder blue Superbird, Petty returns to the team.

 The following year, rule changes all but eliminated winged cars ending one of NASCAR’s most dramatic and compelling seasons.
 Despite its’ brief existence, fans continue to romanticize the “Super Car” era and collectors still prize the exotic cars it produced.